 """

-Return the approximation of the spectral radiance of a blackbody as a
+Approximate the spectral radiance of a blackbody as a function of

 Parameters